Tooth Extraction in McKinney, TX

 illustration of an impacted tooth that needs extraction

-Despite common misconceptions, most people do not experience pain during a tooth extraction procedure.
+Despite common misconceptions, an experienced dentist can virtually eliminate pain during a tooth extraction procedure.
 In fact, it can be much more painful to avoid extractions.
-This can lead to more serious oral health problems.
+Let us provide the relief you deserve.

 Before your procedure at our McKinney dental office, your dentist will provide you with the proper instructions to prepare for your extraction.
-If you require sedation, you will need a responsible adult to drive you home, as you will not be able to drive.
+If you require oral conscious or IV sedation, you will need someone to drive you home.

 Anesthesia

 Your dentist will begin by administering local anesthesia to numb your teeth and gums.
-Depending on your needs, we can also provide sedation to increase your relaxation.
+Depending on your needs, we can also provide sedation to help you relax.

 Tooth Removal

 Next, we take special tools to gently loosen the tooth from its socket.
-If the tooth is impacted, your dentist may make a small incision in the gums or break the crown of the tooth up into smaller pieces to make it easier to remove.
+If the tooth is impacted, your dentist may make a small incision in the gums or separate the tooth into smaller pieces to make it easier to remove.

-Once the tooth is fully extracted, your dentist will seal the open gum tissue with stitches or sutures.
+Once the tooth is fully extracted, your dentist will seal the open gum tissue with sutures.
 Finally, gauze is placed over the extraction site to promote blood clot formation.

 Post-Appointment